VijayRajIITP/Amazon_FIne_Food_Review_Analysis/README.md

 Given a review, determine whether the review is positive (rating of 4 or 5) or negative (rating of 1 or 2).

-**Note:**

-You can further refine the formatting and styling of your document using Markdown features and CSS if needed.

-This revised formatting should help improve the readability and organization of your document.